What is Medicare?

 Long-term care needs

-Some individuals qualify for both Medicare and Medicaid.
-These individuals are commonly referred to as “dual eligible.”
+Some individuals qualify for both Medicare and Medicaid

 Medicare and Medicaid Together